IBMStreams/sample.edge-mnist-notebook/README.md

 - `build-edge-application` creates the micro-edge application.
 - `build-metro-application` creates the metro-edge application and submits it to run on the CP4D Hub.
-- `render-metro-views` displays live information from the metro-edge application, which is receiving and aggregating it from the micro-edge applications.
+- `render-metro-views` displays live information from the metro-edge application, which is receiving and aggregating messages from the micro-edge applications.

 When running on the Edge systems, the **micro-edge application** iterates through a set of test images, preparing and scoring them against a digit prediction model.
 It sends aggregated metrics and